BinaryMisfit/foolishly-sparked/README.md

 ## Golden Rules

-While developing Sims Toolkit there are a set of rules applied in deciding how something gets implemented and if it meets the goal of the project.
+While developing Foolishly Sparked there are a set of rules applied in deciding how something gets implemented and if it meets the goal of the project.

 ### Keep it Simple